ianrifkin/RavelrySample/README.md

 Command line perl script that will output a custom reminder message about what projects you have to work on and to come back to ravelry.com.
-It takes two arguments: the user and the user's API key.
+It takes three arguments:
+     --user=ravelry username
+     --key=ravelry api for user
+     --email=any email address to send the message

 This could be scheduled as a cron job to email the results regularly.